 These treasures included Lia Fail (“The Stone of Destiny”), the sword of Lugh ("Invincible Spear”), the Sword of Nuada -"Shining Sword" and the Cauldron of the Dagda.

-The Tuatha Dé Danann as depicted in John Duncan's "Riders of the Sidhe" (1911) via wikipedia
+The Tuatha Dé Danann as depicted in John Duncan's "Riders of the Sidhe" (1911) via Wikipedia

-Tuatha De Danann are said to have come to Ireland from the north of Europe, where they had spent many years learning arts and magic.
+Tuatha De Danann is said to have come to Ireland from the north of Europe, where they had spent many years learning arts and magic.
 They are represented as large, strong, and beautiful beings that mingled with mortals and yet remained superior to them.